 A “step-up” in basis to the fair market value on real property at the time of death, in my experience, is by far and away the most dynamic and inexpensive estate planning technique available to individuals below the $5.45M individual and $10.8M combined exclusion.
 The “step-up” is one of the very few cases in the IRS code where gains on real property are essentially wiped away.

-There is absolute art to organizing and fully utilizing potential “step-up” assets while retired. “step-up” assets get the best of both worlds - the ability to be used and subsequently passed along in a tax-efficient way at death.
-Obvioulsy a “step-up” in basis has a potential to benefit larger estates as well.
+There is an absolute art to organizing and fully utilizing potential “step-up” assets while retired. “step-up” assets get the best of both worlds - the ability to be used and subsequently passed along in a tax-efficient way at death.
+Obviously a “step-up” in basis has the potential to benefit larger estates as well.

 Those that have enough to cover income needs and additionally have taxable accounts outside of their retirement accounts that they don’t expect to use, get to enjoy the deferral of tax on those assets as they appreciate.
 Furthermore, their heirs may enjoy a 'stepped up' basis at the time of death wiping away all those gains.
 Not a bad deal!

 Non-traditional Family Arrangements

 Nowadays, the American family gets to enjoy quite a bit of diversity.
 Divorce and remarriage are commonplace.
 The blending of children into new families, adoption, domestic partnerships, and same-sex marriage arrangements all offer unique estate planning considerations.
 Marriages among non-U.S. citizens offer their own unique challenges when it comes to estate taxes and techniques mentioned above.